-- Current COVID unemployment crisis will only make the hiring process more difficult, people will put their hand up (naturally) because they need a paying job, there may be an increased risk if they aren’t a good fit or can’t perform the role?
+The current COVID unemployment crisis will only make the hiring process more difficult, people will put their hand up (naturally) because they need a paying job, and there may be an increased risk if they aren’t a good fit or can’t perform the role?

-- Increased headcount at any company comes with management overhead, increased fringe spend, kit setup or real estate footprint, and other risks such as the complications of post-probationary periods etc depending on your businesses hiring locations.
+Increased headcount at any company comes with management overhead, increased fringe spend, kit setup or real estate footprint, and other risks such as the complications of post-probationary periods, etc depending on your business's hiring locations.

 HC Group Advisors